opendatahub-io-contrib/data-mesh-pattern/docs/4-aiml-demos/README.md

 ## 🔮 Learning Outcomes

-- [ ] Can have fun with python, notebooks, jupyterhub, mlfow, airflow, spark, seldon and much more  !
+- [ ] Can have fun with python, notebooks, jupyterhub, airflow and much more  !
 - [ ] Can learn about AIML safely !

 ## 🔨 Tools used in this exercise!